 - What type of lenses can I wear swimming?

 Wearing contact lenses while swimming is not recommended.
 Prescription swimming goggles are the safe alternative.

 - Is it safe to use any eye drops when wearing contacts?

 No. Only eye drops specifically designed for contact lenses should be used.

 - Do I need to replace my contact lens case?

 Yes.
 Bacteria and enzymes collect in your contact lens case over time.
 It is highly recommended you replace your contact lens case with every contact replacement.
 Replace your case at least every month if you have extended wear contacts.

-Return Policy has one of the most customer friendly return policies in the online optical industry.
-If for any reason, you are unsatisfied with your order, offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.
+Best Price Contacts has one of the most customer friendly return policies in the online optical industry.
+If for any reason, you are unsatisfied with your order Best Price Contacts offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.